IFRCGo/Make-Maps-Frontend/README.md

 - Effectively support and respond to emergency incidents in the field.
 - Assist the organisations with relief planning with greater knowledge of the region’s disasters.

+## Demo
+This is the demo for the project: https://www.youtube.com/watch?v=DSyl1Z1y9Pw

 ## Contact

 ![Project Logo](https://github.com/IFRC-GO-Make-Maps/IFRC-GO-Make-Maps-Frontend/blob/main/README%20Assets/IFRC_Group.jpg)